 “You’re not the only one following, or watching me, so I’ll make it clear.
 Go back home, or you’ll be in danger.”
 He turned and simply walked away, while she tried to process what happened.

-He was being chased by five men.
-She was in her fox form when they arrived, and she attacked them so quickly, that they didn’t know how they died.
-He himself didn’t see anything.
+Sighing in resignation, she had transformed and attacked them so quickly, that they didn’t know how they died.

 Unfortunately, every time he had seen her before now, he had always been closely watched.
 Now, he did what he had always wanted to do.
 He boldly caressed her cheek.
 Her eyes widened at the strange contact.

-“You are a very beautiful person…” He said, then he leaned in for a kiss…
+“You are a very beautiful person…” He said in almost a whisper.

 Rather, he became her pillow and blanket.

 “It was my great great great great great great- I’m not sure how many greats, but he was my ancient ancestor.
 He ran away from you, but he never forgot.
-He always said he saw visions of the future, and even drew many pictures of you… Both as a fox and a human.
+He always said he had dreams of the future, and even drew many pictures of you… Both as a fox and a human.

 “All the stories and pictures have been handed down for centuries.
 They look like you.
 I was just trying my luck that day, but your reaction told me I was right.”

-“Your aura was strange, but everything else…except maybe your hair colour, and that atrocious temple outfit, was normal.”
+“Your aura was strange, but everything else was normal… Except maybe your hair colour, and that atrocious temple outfit.”

 “Tch!
 Leave my outfit alone…”